nyreehinton/content-ops-starter/content/pages/blog/automation.md

     textAlign: center
 type: PostLayout
 ---
+## Databricks Pipeline Optimization

+The ETF analytics backbone relied on Apache Spark and Python workflows within Databricks, where I achieved:

+1.  **ETL Acceleration**:
+    By optimizing Parquet file partitioning and implementing dynamic predicate pushdowns, we reduced ETF position reconciliation times from 6 hours to 1.8 hours (70% faster).
+This enabled real-time visibility into intraday creation/redemption activities, critical for AP (Authorized Participant) communications13.

+2.  **Vendor Integrations**:
+    Nine data sources—including Albridge’s shareholder activity feeds and Bloomberg’s fixed-income pricing—were normalized into a unified schema.
+This allowed Portfolio Managers to attribute $3B in sales inflows to specific buyer segments, supporting targeted go-to-market strategies for CGBL (Core Balanced ETF) and CGSM (Short Duration Muni ETF)2.

 Ive built my career around transforming data into strategic advantage, with roles that span equity research, product management, and cross-functional collaboration.
 At Bloomberg L.P., I learned the fundamentals of equity analysis in the TMT space, managing a 70-company portfolio and ensuring timely, accurate insights for clients.
 From there, I moved to Reorg Research, where I leveraged machine learning to detect potential shareholder-activist and M\&A scenarios, championing a Pre-Deal-M\&A Database that tracked hundreds of companies under strategic review.

 Subsequently, at Third Bridge Group, I moderated over 125 executive-level discussions on consumer staples and adjacent sectors, deepening my capacity to extract critical insights from industry leaders.
 And most recently, as an ETF Data Product Manager for a multi-billion-dollar product suite at Capital Group, I orchestrated data ingestion for nine new ETF data sources, implemented governance frameworks across cross-functional teams, and enhanced global transparency into buyer/seller trends.
 Each chapter of my career has reinforced a core skill: the ability to blend analytics, communication, and product visionâ€”ensuring data and technology consistently drive business impact.